cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 to which an unreceived packet was addressed has been closed, so the packet will never be received (even if the `timeoutHeight` or `timeoutTimestamp` has not yet been reached).

+Calling modules MAY atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutOnClose`.

 ```typescript
 function timeoutOnClose(
   packet: Packet,